lukasznowarkiewicz/M2SmartHome/README.md

 ### micro SD card reader and controller

-Hirose HRS_DM3AT-SF-PEJM5 push-in micro SD card slot Microchip USB2244 controller
-Microchip 24AA04T-I/OT serial EEPROM for storing device configuration to be loaded during startup
+The USB2244 controller interfaces with a Hirose HRS_DM3AT-SF-PEJM5 push-in microSD card slot for USB-to-microSD storage access, with a Microchip 24AA04T-I/OT EEPROM for configuration storage.
+The microSD card is powered by the internal 3.3V regulator of the USB2244.
+The SD interface utilizes CLK, CMD, and D0–D3 lines, with 49.9kΩ pull-ups on CMD and data lines for stable operation.
+The EEPROM is connected via I²C (SCL, SDA) with 4.7kΩ pull-ups, allowing the USB2244 to load stored device settings at startup.

 ![M2SmartHome-sd-card](images/M2SmartHome-sd-card.svg)